Draton Compiler And Toolchain Architecture

 The compiler and runtime are therefore separated like this:

-Self-host mirror
+Self-host status

 Current boundary:

-That boundary is documented in selfhost-canonical-migration-status.md.
+The current migration status is documented in selfhost-canonical-migration-status.md.

 Tooling and policy architecture